open-mmlab/mmagic/docs/en/install.rst

    >>> mmedit.__version__
    '0.13.0'

-If the version number is correctly printed, the installation is successful.
+If the version outputs correctly, the installation is successful.
-For comprehensive unittests, you can run ``pytest .``
+For comprehensive unit tests, run :code:`pytest .`.

 Install via MIM